Category:

 With so many pricing models out there, it helps to see how different tools actually line up in practice.
 Below is a quick look at three contract management software solutions that each sit at a different price point.

-This way, you can see how pricing plans vary depending on features, team size, and the kind of support you need.
+This way, you can see how pricing plans vary depending on features, team size, and the kind of support for your specific business needs.

 Tool Starting Price Best For Key Features

-Aline $100 per user/month for the Startup Plan (paid annually) Legal, sales, and ops teams AI contract review, unlimited e-signatures, CRM integrations, compliance tools, contract repository, workflow automation
+Aline Team Plan starts at $200/full user/month Legal, sales, and ops teams AI contract review, unlimited e-signatures, CRM integrations, compliance tools, contract repository, workflow automation

-Concord $399 per user/month for Essentials (paid annually) Mid-sized businesses Contract drafting, approval workflows, document storage, AI extraction
+Concord $499 per user/month for Essentials (paid annually) Mid-sized businesses Contract drafting, approval workflows, document storage, and AI extraction

-HyperStart CLM $35 per user/month (entry-level) Startups and smaller teams E-signatures, basic storage, reminders, AI-assisted tasks
+HyperStart CLM Quote-only pricing with no public pricing page Startups and smaller teams E-signatures, basic storage, reminders, and AI-assisted tasks

 Aline